QubesOS/qubes-app-u2f/README.markdown

 ### Requirements

 - Qubes R4.1 or later
-- For Debian template: Debian 10 (stretch) or later
+- TODO: For Debian template: Debian 10 (stretch) or later
 - For Fedora template: Fedora 35 or later
-- Python 3.5 or later
+- Python 3.7 or later
 - https://github.com/Yubico/python-u2flib-host
 - For building manpages: `python3-sphinx`

 ### Installation

-The guide assumes there is `sys-usb` qube which holds the USB Host PCI device and the qube which holds the browser (or other U2F client) is named `work`.
+The guide assumes there is `sys-usb` qube which holds the USB Host PCI device and the qube which holds the browser (or other CTAP client) is named `work`.

-1. In `debian-11`:
+1. In `debian-11` (TODO):
 ```
 sudo apt install qubes-u2f
 ```